rancher/rke2-docs/docs/reference/ingress_migration.md

 - traefik
 ```

-If downtime is important and you’d like to split this phase, you should restart RKE2 at this point and don’t move to the next step (configure Traefik for Standard Ports) until Ingress NGINX is completely removed.
+If downtime is important and you'd like to split this phase, you should restart RKE2 at this point and don't move to the next step (configure Traefik for Standard Ports) until Ingress NGINX is completely removed.

 #### 2. Configure Traefik for Standard Ports
 Update the HelmChartConfig manifest (`/var/lib/rancher/rke2/server/manifests/rke2-traefik-config.yaml`) to remove the custom port configuration.